contentful/slash-developers/docs/concepts/links.md

 Instead of doing hundreds of requests, do a single request which can also be cached by Contentful's CDN to speed up future requests even more.

+Note that Links are only used between Entries, Spaces and Assets.
+The relationship between Space and Content Type is not expressed as a Link.

 ## Linked Entries

 When you have related content (e.g. Entries with links to other Entries)